angusmcb/wntr-qgis/docs/user_guide/creating_the_model.rst

 - three node layers: junctions, reservoirs and tanks
 - three link layers: pipes, valve, and pumps

-Each of the six objects is reperesented in QGIS by it's own layer.
+Each of the six objects is represented in QGIS by it's own layer.
 Layers do not need to be created if they are not used for the model.
 There is a convenience function to create these empty layers with appropriate fields and some default styling, but any layer with the appropriate geometry type (points for nodes and linestrings for links) and with the minimum necessary fields can be used.

 Creating Layers
 ---------------

-You can use the 'new' button on the toolbar to create a set of layers with default properites.
+You can use the 'new' button on the toolbar to create a set of layers with default properties.

 .. image:: ../_static/new_button.png